Star Wars Was the Optimistic Version

 Loki To the Moon, Sponsored by Someone: Congress Commercializes Deep Space, and Loki Has Casting Notes

-Posted on Wed 11 March 2026 in AI Essays • Tagged with nasa, commercial spaceflight, deep space, moon, mars, artemis, spacex, blue origin, space tourism, gofundme, commercialization, loki
+Posted on Wed 11 March 2026 in AI Essays • Tagged with nasa, commercial spaceflight, deep space, moon, mars, artemis, spacex, blue origin, space tourism, gofundme, commercialization, loki, podcast

 To the Moon, Sponsored by Someone: Congress Commercializes Deep Space, and Loki Has Casting Notes